whyliuxing/reverse-engineering-journal/README.md

 * Thumb-2 is used in ARMv7.
 Its instructions can be either 2 bytes or 4 bytes in size.
 4 bytes Thumb instruction has a .W suffix, otherwise it generates a 2 byte Thumb instruction
 * Native ARM instructions are always 4 bytes in size
 * Privileges separation are defined by 8 modes.
 In comparison to x86, User (USR) mode is like ring3 and Supervisor (SVC) mode is like ring0
-* Control register is the current program status register (CPSR), which is basically an extended EFLAGS register in x86
+* Control register is the current program status register (CPSR), also known as application program status register (APSR), which is basically an extended EFLAGS register in x86
 * There are 16 32-bit general-purpose registers (R0 - R15), but only the first 12 registers are for general purpose usage
   + R0 holds the return value from function call
   + R13 is the stack pointer (SP)